digideskio/cpd/README.md

 ## Documentation

-Documentation is still work in progress, but is shaping [in our Wiki](https://github.com/mkdo/cpd/wiki).
+Documentation is still work in progress, but is shaping up [in our Wiki](https://github.com/mkdo/cpd/wiki).

 ## Credits